 Christmas songs or festive film?

-When it comes to kick-starting the festive season in our house it too begins with decorating of the Christmas tree.
+When it comes to kick-starting the festive season in our house it begins with decorating the Christmas tree.
 Something that always takes place around the last weekend of November.
 Having previously worked in a community hospital, I would be on the ward decorating through the night on the 30th November to ensure that as staff members, patients and relatives arrived on the first day of advent, it looked and felt festive.

-With Mr. Boo getting the unenviable job of retrieving the Christmas decorations from the loft.
-Whilst myself and the children decide whether or not to listen to Christmas songs whilst we decorate or have a festive film playing the background.
+With Mr Boo getting the unenviable job of retrieving the Christmas decorations from the loft.
+Whilst myself and the children decide whether or not to listen to Christmas songs whilst we decorate or have a festive film playing in the background.
 Almost always the Christmas songs win out as we can sing and dance to these all around the house.
 With decorations not limited to the lounge, we wouldn’t want to miss the festive film.
 So compromise and opt to watch it once all the festive work is completed.

 Christmas Tree Placement

 Each year we try to think about where the Christmas tree will be placed – especially with Piglet running around and her inquisitive nature.
-Last year with Piglet just about finding her feet, we opted to place it in the hallway.
+Last year with Piglet just about to find her feet, we opted to place it in the hallway.
 Which was lovely when we came to welcome family and friends over.
 However, one of the bonuses from having your tree in your lounge is that as the nights draw in you can sit and snuggle up watching Christmas movies with just the twinkle of the Christmas lights on the tree.
 We missed this last year, so we are feeling brave this time around with the Christmas tree placed in the corner of the room.
 Enclosed by the sofa and a side table in the hope that Piglet doesn’t go exploring.

 Whilst the main Christmas tree may be the focal point for the lounge, it doesn’t mean that this is our only Christmas tree.
 Oh no. Both Roo and Tigger have Christmas trees in their rooms each year.
 With their own set of decorations and lights.
 As Roo turned eleven this month, we decided that it might be time to upgrade her previous pink Christmas tree with something a little more grown-up.
 Although I had, had visions of adding a cute 4ft tree, it seems that a 6ft festive fir was the tree of choice – which lucky fits in the corner of her bedroom beautifully.